 - Disable your antivirus or other security software that might be interfering with the launching of Minecraft.

 - Clean up your system using a Mac cleaning software.
 This should get rid of cached data and junk files that are cluttering your system.

 - Uninstall apps that you no longer need to free up more space for your games.

 - Restart your Mac.
 A fresh start can do a lot of wonders for your system.

 Once your Mac has been prepped and ready, you can start to work your way down the list to see which solution works for you.

-If you’re using an earlier version of Minecraft, it is best to upgrade to the latest version to enjoy new game developments and improve your gaming experience.
+If you’re using an earlier version of Minecraft, it is best to upgrade to the latest version to enjoy new app developments and improve your gaming experience.

-To update Minecraft, open the game launcher.
-The launcher should automatically show you the latest version of the app.
+To update Minecraft, open the app launcher.
+The launcher should automatically show you the latest version of the application.
 If it is not updated, click the arrow located on the right side of the Play button.
 Click the Latest Release link to update your Minecraft to the latest version.
 Follow the on-screen instructions to complete the update process.

 Fix #2: Update Your Java Installation.

 One of the common causes of Minecraft crashing on startup issue is an outdated Java installation.
 Having an updated Java is important, particularly for those playing the Java Edition of the game.
 It is also crucial that you install the Java version that is suitable for your macOS version.
 Install the 32-bit Java for the older macOS version and the 64-bit Java for Catalina and other recent macOS versions.
 If you don’t want the hassle of looking for the compatible software for your app, you can use a driver updater instead.